whyolet/ttt/README.md

 hello world! 👋
 ```

-* Unquoted text is a sequence of any characters except few unsupported:
+* Unquoted text is one or more characters except few unsupported:
   * newlines,
   * leading/trailing whitespace,
   * 10 special characters: